 Generally such models require the need for CNC machining, especially as this process provides a high quality finish.
 The company’s 25,000 square foot facility houses a small Bridgeport 560mm right up to a 5 axis Belotti 4000 x 2600 x 1300mm.

 Capacity has also recently been increased with the installation of a Hurco VM30i 3 axis machining centre with 12,000 RPM spindle speed.
 With a large machining envelope of 1270 x 508 x 508mm this enables Ogle to increase turn around times and also provides greater flexibility for clients as it allows for the effective distribution of projects between existing machines.

 Ogle takes pride in its communication skills and spends a great deal of time with the client at the start of the process discussing the brief to fully understand and explore the requirements.

 To make sure it delivers exactly what the client wants, all the information is required up front including time scales and budget.

 In the development of marketing and exhibition models, the finishing of the parts tends to be given more time.
 In fact, it can often take up 50 per cent of the job.

 With a dedicated painting and finishing department in-house, the highly skilled and creative team will finish every model to the highest standards in line with precise client requirements.
-The all-important traditional hand skills will then be utilised to construct the model.
+The all-important industrial modelmaking will then be utilised to construct the model.

 Ogle will also carefully pack, ship and, if required, install it at the exhibition wherever that may in the world.
 Customised exhibition cases and plinths can also be provided.